Engee documentation

 output_size

-Returns the output port size
+Returns the dimension of the output port

 output_ndims

-Returns the number of output port dimensions
+Returns the number of dimensions of the output port

 output_len